How to Invest in Mutual Funds in Pakistan (2026)

 Register Online

-Visit the AMC's website and click "Open Account" or "Invest Now."
-Most platforms are fully digital.
-You'll need: your CNIC number, a selfie or photo, your bank account details (for fund transfers), and a mobile number registered with your CNIC.
+Go to the AMC's website and click "Open Account" or "Invest Now."
+Most platforms are fully digital now.
+Keep these handy: your CNIC number, a selfie or photo, your bank account details (for fund transfers), and a mobile number registered against your CNIC.

 3